Skip to Content

 How to Make this Recipe

-This recipe doesn't call for many ingredients but it can be a little tricky to make.
-When you're heating sugar it can quickly go from a perfect consistency to burnt.
-If you have a candy thermometer, I highly recommend you use it.
+This recipe doesn't call for many ingredients, but it can be a little tricky to make.
+When you're heating sugar, it can quickly go from a perfect consistency to burnt.
+I highly recommend using a candy thermometer.

 Here are the steps to make this recipe.